The 13 Best Ways to Utilize Chili Peppers

 5. Make a hot sauce!

 Who doesn’t enjoy a hot sauce?!
-I certainly love adding some Tabasco sauce or sriracha to many of my meals.
+I love adding Tabasco sauce or sriracha to many of my meals.
 There are many ways to cook up a hot sauce!
 I like fermented stuff.
 A lot!
-So I have experimented with fermenting a mash of peppers, garlic, onion, and spices.
+So, I have experimented with fermenting a mash of peppers, garlic, onion, and spices.

 See my Carolina Reaper Banana Sauce for some inspiration!